 Career counselors warn clients against making extreme career changes but, contrary to their advice, I have no regrets for making a bold transition.
 I believe blending extremes provides an opportunity for immense personal growth and the creation of unique professional niches.

 Of all the second career nurses I know, my career change was the most dramatic.
-So dramatic, in fact, that my co-workers at the hospital find it difficult to believe that I would give up such a fun and glamorous lifestyle.
-Some bedside nurses I work with feel “stuck” in their jobs and when I reveal that I was an international model, I get a lot of, “What?
-You went from jet-setting to wiping poop?
-What is wrong with you?”
+So dramatic, in fact, that my co-workers at the hospital find it difficult to believe that I would give up a jet-setting lifestyle.
+Some bedside nurses I work with feel “stuck” in their jobs and can’t understand why I chose a career in nursing.

 I asked myself that question many times in the first years of my nursing career.
 I wasn’t the center of attention at work and time management didn’t revolve around my mood.
-It was the biggest ass-kicking of my life and I look back with pride.
+It was humbling and I look back with pride.
 I worked harder to become a good nurse than I had ever worked for anything else.

 Nursing gives me a profound sense of satisfaction in knowing I’ve helped countless people during years of hands-on work.
-I sleep better at night than ever before and I’m one of a few women I know who isn’t taking anti-depressant or anti-anxiety medication.
+I sleep better at night than ever before and I have a profound sense of well-being.
 The holistic benefits of nursing far outweigh the superficial perks of other professions.

 As a VIP private duty nurse and concierge care manager in NYC, I draw upon my experience in fashion to compliment my nursing care.
 Who better understands the VIP population than someone who, at one point in time, was a VIP?
 I have an immense amount of patience for divas and can empathize with clients who need a little (or lot of) extra TLC.
 By blending both careers I have carved a special niche for myself in a very rewarding field.